iamkdraj/iamkdraj.github.io/content/2nd Grade Previous Year Papers/Simple Papers/2nd Grade STS-32.md

+---
+title: 1.
+Fill in the blank with the correct option:
+tags:
+  - 2nd-grade
+  - movement-study
+  - period-study
+  - previous-papers
+  - questions
+---

 ### 1. Fill in the blank with the correct option:
 Everyone ______ to watch T.V. during the football world cup tournament. (subject - verb agreement) (1) likes